wyfo/apischema/docs/pydantic_difference.md

 Your API respects its schema.

-But it can also coerce, for example to parse configuration file, and coercion can be adjusted (for example coercing list from comma-separated string).
+It can also coerce, for example to parse configuration file, and coercion can be adjusted (for example coercing list from comma-separated string).

 ### *Apischema* has a better integration of JSON schema/*OpenAPI*